stefoostveen/retrophone/README.md

     `sudo make install`

-5. Build the swig python module
+5. Build and install the swig python module

     Increase the swapfile if necessary on the raspberry pi: